 A college student in New Jersey made waves in 2016 when he 3D printed his own invisible orthodontic aligners for $60 and it made people wonder; if he can do it, why pay for in-office care?

 We get it, orthodontic treatment is expensive.
-With the national average for orthodontia ringing up around $5000*, people are looking to cut out the middleman, or in this case, the orthodontist.
+With the national average for orthodontia ringing up around $5000* for comprehensive treatment, people are looking to cut out the middleman, or in this case, the orthodontist.

 And while the average person can’t (and shouldn’t) 3D print their own aligners at home, the story certainly played a role in bringing at-home orthodontic companies like SmileDirectClub into the spotlight.